Machine learning techniques in joint default assessment

-The second step consists in detecting whether the dataset is balanced or not.
-As one can easily argue, because the predicted event is default, and credit card clients are chosen so as to have a minimum credit standing, the dataset is unbalanced, with an higher number of non defaulters than defaulters, {when it comes to the variable $\YY$ representing default in the next period of time.} We illustrate this circumstance in Figure \ref{Figure 2}.

-The unbalanced nature of the dataset is not extreme and we do not correct it.
+{\ Even combining the techniques of balancing the dataset and feature selection does not yield better results than those presented and used in this study. }

-The third step consists in dividing the dataset into a train set and a test one.
+We then {divide the dataset into a train set and a test one.
 The criterion adopted to divide the dataset is the following: 2/3 belong to the training set and 1/3 to the test.
-As a consequence, our training set contains 24000 observations of the 24 covariates $\XX$ and the outcome $Y$, while the test one contains 6000 of them.
-Thus in our case $n=6000$.
+As a consequence, our training set contains 24000 observations of the 24 covariates $\boldsymbol{X}$ and the outcome $Y$, while the test one contains 6000 of them, $n=6000$. }